The Bankrate promise

 If you feel like tapping your home equity is the right decision, here’s how to get started:

 - Estimate your equity.
 Your home’s value is not the number you initially paid for it.
 Home prices tend to appreciate, and they have done so at a frenetic pace over the past two years.
-Estimate what your house is worth to get a sense of how much equity you really have.
+Estimate what your house is worth to get a sense of how much equity you really have to tap.

 - Know your credit score (and take steps to improve it if necessary).
-While you can get a home equity loan with bad credit, you won’t qualify for the lowest rates.
-Check your credit score before you apply.
+While you can get a home equity loan with bad credit, you won’t qualify for the lowest interest rates.
 Most lenders reserve the best loan terms for borrowers with scores of 740 and above.
+Check your credit score before you apply, and see if you can boost it.

 - Compare lenders.
 Consider at least three home equity lenders and compare rates, fees, term lengths, maximum loan amounts, credit requirements and more.
-Consider other features you might need down the line,, as well, such as the ability to convert a variable-rate HELOC to a fixed-rate home equity loan.
+Consider other features you might need down the line, as well, such as the ability to convert a variable-rate HELOC to a fixed-rate version.

 Alternatives to using home equity for college